 Part five of our APA series provides an example of an APA reference page done to the latest standards of the The Publication Manual of the American Psychological Association (APA).Read Article

-what is Plaigirism?
+What is Plaigirism?

 Avoid plagiarism by giving credit to the original author

 Webster's Third New International Dictionary defines "plagiarize" as "to steal and pass off as one's own, the ideas or words of another; or to use a created production without crediting the source: to commit literary theft."
-Plagiarism is one of the most serious offenses within the literary, academic, and professional worlds.
+Plagiarism is definitely one of the most serious offenses within the literary, academic, and professional worlds.
 It occurs when a writer, for whatever reason, decides to steal the work of another writer and pass it off as his or her own.
 The stolen material does not have to be taken verbatim, however—simply taking another writer's ideas and rephrasing them as one's own can be considered plagiarism as well.
 The act of plagiarism violates both academic and professional integrity, and often comes with very serious consequences for any individual caught doing it.

 Pay attention to your chosen format